LeBron's 3 lifts Lakers over Warriors in West play-in game - WTMJ

 James and Davis were 3 of 19 from the field in the first half before getting back on track.
 They combined to go 14 of 22 in the second half.

-“We were very lackadaisical in the first half.
-We were playing hesitant because of the situation.
-There is a next game, but there is no next game,” Davis said.
-“We had to remind ourselves to get going and play our style of basketball.
-We had to find our swagger knowing we were the defending champions.”

 Los Angeles trailed by 13 at halftime and were down by 12 midway through the third quarter before rallying back.
-They didn’t get their first lead until Kyle Kuzma’s layup 56 seconds into the fourth quarter put them up 81-79.
+The defending NBA champions didn’t get their first lead until Kyle Kuzma’s layup 56 seconds into the fourth quarter put them up 81-79.

 The final 12 minutes saw three lead changes and five ties.
 The Warriors were up 98-95 on Curry’s bank shot before the Lakers scored seven of the game’s final nine points.